 Twenty to twenty-four hours after retrieval, the oocytes are transferred to fresh dishes that were equilibrated on the day of retrieval.
 Fertilized oocytes are returned to the main embryology incubator for 24 hours.
 At that time the embryos are transferred to fresh dishes where the cell stage and overall health of the embryos are microscopically evaluated.
 The embryos are either transferred on day 3 or placed into new dishes with a specialized culture media to allow for progression to the blastocyst stage.

 The blood pregnancy test is performed 14 days after the egg retrieval.

 If pregnant, you will be asked to return to us for an ultrasound to ensure an ongoing successful pregnancy.

-Usually we ask that patients wait one or two complete menstrual cycles before beginning another ART cycle.
+Usually we ask that patients wait one or two complete menstrual cycles before beginning another Assisted Reproductive Technology (ART) cycle.
 Sometimes tests are required that may delay subsequent cycles.

 A high risk pregnancy only exists when there are complications that put the mother or baby at increased risk, or in the case of multiple births.
-Other than a higher incidence of multiple births, ART does not increase the risk to the fetus.
+Other than a higher incidence of multiple births, Assisted Reproductive Technology (ART) does not increase the risk to the fetus.

-The miscarriage rate is about the same for ART as the general population.
+The miscarriage rate is about the same for Assisted Reproductive Technology (ART) as the general population.
 Many times older females undergo ART and their miscarriage rates are naturally higher.
 Since pregnancy testing is done two weeks after embryo transfer, we often know about spontaneous miscarriages in the very early stages of pregnancy.
 These miscarriages would probably go unnoticed in the general population.